 First, talk to your doctor at your next checkup to go over your particular risk factors.
 You may have more than one risk factor at play and thus have a greater chance of developing prostate cancer than other men.

-In general, screening for prostate cancer should begin in your 40s or 50s.
+In general, discussions with your doctor about screening for prostate cancer should begin in your 40s.
 Here are some rough guidelines:

 |Do you have family history of prostate,

 BRCA, or HER2 gene mutations are present in your family?